lArch1t3ct/Appsmith-ZipFoodDelivery/README.md

 ```

 ### Disclaimer
-As I followed this tutorial for understanding what Low Code No Code approach is, I decided to stop following the tutorial further as something are not the same and it takes some time to debug and move forward.
+I followed this tutorial for understanding what Low Code No Code approach is.
+It seems that the platform has changed a little bit and some old syntax is not working.
+Thus, I decided to stop following the tutorial further as it takes enough time to debug and move forward.

 That being said, I am deploying the app despite its incompleteness.